-Currently a single pensioner's savings are deemed at 1.75 percent on the first \$49,200 and any amount over that is deemed at 3.25 percent.
+Currently a single pensioner's savings are deemed at 1.75 percent on the first \$50,200 and any amount over that is deemed at 3.25 percent.

-The Liberals also still plan to increase the pension age to 70 - meaning that Australia would have the oldest retirement age in the developed world.
+The Liberals still plan to increase the pension age to 70 - meaning that Australia would have an older pension age than the US, UK, Canada and New Zealand.